-Generally, the results from this study could be interpreted as encouraging for future convectionallowing ensemble systems simply because of the improved statistical consistency for many fields.
-However, additional work is needed to diagnose why the higher resolution of ENS4 did not seem to improve spread-error metrics for temperature and dewpoint fields.
-Perhaps the parameterization schemes that the temperature and dewpoint fields depend on are simply not very sensitive to gridspacing, or perhaps a reduction of the large systematic errors in the temperature and dewpoint forecasts would result in better statistical consistency.
+work is needed to diagnose why the higher resolution of ENS4 did not seem to improve the spread-error metrics for temperature and dewpoint fields.
+Perhaps the parameterization schemes that the temperature and dewpoint fields depend on are simply not very sensitive to grid spacing, or perhaps a reduction of the large systematic errors in the temperature and dewpoint forecasts would result in better statistical consistency.
 Further work should also analyze larger sets of cases for different periods and regions.
-Because this study focuses on the spring season in the central US, a time period and region characterized by frequent convective systems, examination of other times/regions in which strong convection is not as prevalent may give different results.
+Because this study focuses on the spring season in the central United States, a time period and region characterized by frequent convective systems, examination of other times/regions in which strong convection is not as prevalent may give different results.
 Furthermore, it would be very useful to assess how much the improved statistical consistency in some fields increases the skill of probabilistic forecasts.
-Finally, the behavior of ensemble spread observed in this study should be helpful for future ensemble design.
+Finally, the behavior of the ensemble spread observed in this study should be helpful for designing future ensembles.
 In particular, the variety of results for different fields suggests that future ensemble design should give careful consideration to the specific types of forecast fields desired by the user.
-Also, the recognition of systematic model biases should provide motivation for improving the physics parameterizations used with convection-allowing grid-spacing.
+Also, the recognition of systematic model biases should provide motivation for improving the physics parameterizations used with convection-allowing grid spacing.